 Dr. Matthew Walker, a renowned sleep expert, approaches several, important points about sleep during adolescence in his book “Sleep.”
 Walker points out that teens experience a shift in their internal clock that prompts them to go to bed later and get up later.
 This is caused by a change in the secretion of the sleep hormone melatonin.
 This is not released in teenagers until later in the evening.

 The rearrangement of the neural network at this age also has an impact on their sleep.
-Sleep waves move from front to back through your brain.
-Walker indicates that the realignment of the neural network proceeds from back to front.
-Hence, during puberty, an imbalance can occur in the release of melatonin, among others.
+Sleep waves move through your brain from front to back.
+Walker indicates that the rearrangement of the neural network is from back to front.
+Hence, during puberty, there may be an imbalance in the release of melatonin, among other things.

 The smartphone dilemma

-The influence of technology cannot be ignored.
+We cannot ignore the influence of technology.
 A significant number of young people stay awake into the wee hours, glued to their screens, either for entertainment or as an escape from stress.
-Interestingly, research shows that not all technological interactions interfere with sleep; some young people use their devices for calming activities such as listening to music.
+Interestingly, research shows that not all technological interactions interfere with sleep.
+Some young people use their devices for calming activities such as listening to music.

-Still, a lot of people researching the phenomenon advocate better education of schools, parents and children.
+Yet a lot of researchers in this field advocate better education of schools, parents and children.
 A recent article published on the occasion of Sleep Day by the Netherlands Sleep-Wake Research Organization (NSWO) features Marijke Gordijn.
 She is a sleep scientist and chronobiologist and she is trying to shine a bright light on adolescents, smartphones and sleep.

 In-depth insights from recent research